evotions/KeyboardEmu-for-BBC-Microbit/Microbit_Examples/README.md

 ### Troubleshooting:

-- **No cursor movement**: Make sure MakeCode is disconnected from the micro:bit
+- **No cursor movement**: Make sure MakeCode is disconnected from the BBC micro:bit
 - **Jittery movement**: Increase the `deadzone` value
 - **Too slow/fast**: Adjust the `sensitivity` value
 - **Jerky movement**: Increase the `smoothing` value (closer to 1.0)